BlogCategoriesCompareAbout

 Mistral 7B processes queries at 25 tokens/second locally.
 Nemo's grouped-query attention optimizes edge inference.
 This Mistral AI review highlights 2x speed gains in MoE architecture.

-Comparisons show Mistral edging open rivals in multilingual benchmarks.
+Comparisons show Mistral edging many open rivals in multilingual benchmarks.
 Free weights enable unrestricted experimentation.
 API options scale to enterprise at $2 per million for Large.

 Researchers download from Hugging Face for immediate tests.
 La Plateforme handles 1 billion tokens monthly.
 Future evolutions remain unknown beyond October 2024 data.